Blackstone Heights

 Blackstone Heights is a rural/residential locality in the local government areas (LGA) of Meander Valley (97.5%) and West Tamar (2.5%) in the Launceston LGA region of Tasmania.
 The locality is about 34 km east of the town of Westbury.
 The 2016 census recorded a population of 1270 for the state suburb of Blackstone Heights.
 It is an outer suburb of Launceston.

 Description

 Blackstone Heights consists of five major roads, (Blackstone Road, Bayview Drive, Kelsy Road, Panorama Road, and Longvista Road) in a loop about 6.5-7 km in total.
 The loop is connected by Pitcher Parade which originates from near the Country Club Casino and is the only entrance to Blackstone Heights.

 Services

-Blackstone Heights has a supermarket and cafe/restaurant.
+Blackstone Heights has a supermarket.
 There are no schools in the suburb, with the closest schools located in the nearby suburb of Prospect.
 The suburb is serviced by a local bus service to and from Launceston.
 There is a Christian church located on Neptune Drive.